 Getting Ahead of Audio and Video Captioning and Transcription

 A fast, affordable option to roll-out a media caption and transcription plan is to to sign up for the Self Serve caption and transcript web app, which allows you to get started immediately without the wait for contracts or quotes.
-Self Serve gives you a preliminary amount of 120 free machine-based transcriptions, and then human-verified transcriptions and captions begin at less than $1/minute.
+Self Serve gives you a receive a free caption and transcript, and then human-verified transcriptions and captions begin at less than $1/minute.

 Another option – especially if you know you have an extensive video library to manage and must meet WCAG guidelines and other EU internet accessibility regulations, is to inquire about our Enterprise plans that are built around your specific needs.
 Through all Enterprise plans, you also have access to our full suite of video and audio data solutions – like 17 foreign language translations, advanced media data, and our video wrapper.
 For more information on our video transcription accuracy, captioning and video intelligence solutions, contact us online or call us at 1-855-243-5624.